 This story isn’t over yet.
 It’s wrong to tell it as if it’s over.– Rupert Read

-When I first started to consider how one small institution might respond to the climate and ecological emergency, I was mainly thinking about practical solutions.
+When I first began to examine this question, I was mainly thinking about practical solutions.
 Should we have a net zero target date?
 What could we do to reduce embodied emissions, i.e. greenhouse gases emitted in the manufacture and transport of artworks and merchandise?
 What more could we do to encourage biodiversity?
 I imagined a lot of spreadsheets.
 If we could get the numbers right, we would have done our bit.
 But in order to think about what needed to be done, I had to do some research – to learn about the reality of the challenges facing us, and about current thinking on possible responses.
 After going some way down that path, I ended up with a very different vision for the future.
-The spreadsheets would still be important, I hoped – but there was a much more exciting role an innovative arts venue could play, as host and participant in an evolving, creative climate conversation.
+The spreadsheets would still be important, I hoped, but they would be nowhere near enough.
+Ironically, because of the enormity of the climate crisis, there was an exciting role an innovative arts venue could and arguably should play, as host and participant in an evolving, creative climate conversation.

-Compton Verney is exciting in this context for its track record of exhibitions which juxtapose the historical and the contemporary, and which are often deeply rooted in the landscape.
-The park, in normal times, also plays host to activities which bring visitors closer to nature, including its busy forest school.
+Compton Verney is interesting in this context for its track record of exhibitions which juxtapose the historical and the contemporary, and which are often deeply rooted in landscape.
+The park, in normal times, also plays host to activities which bring visitors close to nature, including its busy forest school.
 It has embraced green technology more than most stately homes, having for instance a reed bed for the treatment of sewage within the park.